 Right-of-Way (ROW, R/W) - is similar to an easement/servitude (QC), it is a legal agreement

-where the legal rights over a property are given to a governmental or quasi-governmental body (First Nation Band).
-The rights to pass over another’s property.
-Non-possessing interest, whereby one person (owner) grants the right to use their property.
+granting passage along a specific route over another’s property.
+It does not grant possession.
+A right of way may be granted, among others, to a governmental or quasi governmental body, including a First Nation, or between individuals.

 Registered Survey of British Columbia (RSBC) - survey plan for BC